Here’s how to use xlsexport() function.

 |

-Use @t option to export data as an Excel file with the title:
+Use @t option to export data as an Excel file with titles:

 |